 Art is when you hear a knocking from your soul - and you answer. ~Star Richés

 Stephen was raised in the high desert north of Los Angeles, attended San Diego State University for his BA in art/printmaking and then attended Montana State University as a Graduate Teaching Assistant and received his MFA in 1973.

 He then spent the next 35 years in Santa Monica, Ca. teaching at Los Angels Valley College and Flintridge Preparatory School.
 After reconnecting with Kathryn he retired from Flintridge Prep, moved to Henderson, NV. and taught 6 years at Coronado High School teaching ceramics.
 Both Stephen and Kathryn retired in June of 2017 at the end of the school year.

 Stephen's degree is in printmaking, which he taught for 10 years at L. A. Valley College and has shown and sold many of his prints through his rep and gallery in Santa Monice.
 He began painting when teaching at Prep and then moved to photography, both film and digital.

-Stephen and Kathyrn love Pine Valley and are drawing inspiration from the landscape and people they have meet since moving there in 2013.
+Stephen and Kathyrn love Montana and are drawing inspiration from the landscape and people they have meet since moving there in 2013.